mondus/mondus.github.io/teaching/COM4521/index.md

 Labs will take place on Tuesdays 9:00 until 10:50 in the Diamond High Spec Lab (DIA-206).
 Week 9 lab will be a MOLE quiz followed by assignment help.
 Week 11 (full lab) will be for assignment help.
 Assignment help will also be availble during any of the normal lab sessions.
 There will be no lab in week 12.

+A [Lab FAQ document](https://docs.google.com/a/sheffield.ac.uk/document/d/1w4k87mKyJke4bfbWbUVT7rpio2hN7_RUXRDZIT93j9g/edit?usp=sharing) has been prepared with common questions.
+This will be continually updated throughout the course.

+### Lab Register ###

 The lab register **must** be completed by every student following the completion and review of the exercises.
 You should complete this only when you have completed the lab **and** reviewed the solutions.
 You are not expected to complete this during the lab class but you should complete it by the end of the teaching week.

 Lab Register Link: [https://goo.gl/0r73gD](https://goo.gl/0r73gD)

-A [Lab FAQ document](https://docs.google.com/a/sheffield.ac.uk/document/d/1w4k87mKyJke4bfbWbUVT7rpio2hN7_RUXRDZIT93j9g/edit?usp=sharing) has been prepared with common questions.
-This will be continually updated throughout the course.

 ### Lab 01 - C Programming